Averageasd/ReminderApp/README.md

 ### Objectives :
 - [x] Add new project to project list on the sidebar.
+- [x] Create functions to create html non-image elements and images.
-- [x] Edit the project name by clicking on it.
+- [x] Edit the project name by clicking on the edit symbol.
+- [ ] Delete project by clicking on the delete symbol.
 - [ ] View to-do items of a project by clicking on this project.